-- 4.1 The Consultation Statement that accompanies this Plan describes the extensive consultation within the Lakes Estate, which has taken place over a period of years between 2007-2014.
-The consultation resulted in clear preferences expressed for the future of the Estate as a community and for its physical form. - 4.2 The Lakes Estate is a vibrant community, where the residents have a commitment to quality design and construction, care about their neighbourhood, treasure the environment and are proud of where they live, work and play.
+4.1 The Consultation Statement that accompanies this Plan describes the extensive consultation within the Lakes Estate, which has taken place over a period of years between 2007-2014.
+The consultation resulted in clear preferences expressed for the future of the Estate as a community and for its physical form.